Mobility plays an important role in maximising our ability to lead and maintain a healthy and active lifestyle.

 - one in ten indicated impacts on intimate relationships; and

-- one in 20 realised their persistent pain resulted in increased friction with their partner.
+- one in 20 affirmed their persistent pain resulted in increased friction with their partner.

 That’s why it is important Australians are staying on top of their mobility and monitor any changes in their strength, balance and flexibility.

-To help raise awareness of this common issue, we at the Australian Chiropractors Association (ACA) have launched a new health initiative ‘Mobility Month’, to be held during March.
+To help raise awareness of this common issue, we at the Australian Chiropractors Association (ACA) are continuing with our health initiative ‘Mobility Month’, to be held during March.

-Mobility Month encourages Australians to test their mobility with four simple exercises!
+Mobility Month encourages Australians to check their mobility with four simple tests, which you can do anytime, anywhere.

 The Mobility Month Test is designed to cover flexibility, strength and balance and can be performed anytime, anywhere.
-Try out the simple test for yourself and see how you go!
+Try out these simple tests for yourself and see how you go!

 Exercise 1: Neck Rotation – testing how far and evenly you can turn your neck on each side.